Ambiguous genitalia is a birth defect where the outer genitals do not have the typical appearance of either a boy or a girl.

 - Lack of testosterone cellular receptors.
 Even if the body makes the hormones needed to develop into a physical male, the body cannot respond to those hormones.
 This produces a female body type, even if the genetic sex is male.

-Because of the potential social and psychological effects of this condition, parents should make a decision about whether to raise the child as a male or female early after diagnosis, preferably within the first few days of life.
-This is an important decision, so parents should not rush it.
+Because of the potential social and psychological effects of this condition, parents should make a decision about whether to raise the child as a male or female early after diagnosis.
+It is best if this decision is made within the first few days of life.
+However, this is an important decision, so parents should not rush it.

 When to Contact a Medical Professional